Leaders and Boosters

 Offboard:

-In the wake of Elon Musk's departure, Steve Davis, Katie Miller and James Burnham have reportedly also left DOGE.
-Davis had reportedly been running the day-to-day operations of DOGE, and it's unclear who will take that over.
+In the wake of Elon Musk’s departure, Steve Davis, Katie Miller and James Burnham reportedly also left DOGE.
+Davis had been widely described as running the day-to-day operations of DOGE, and it’s unclear who will take that over.

 |